Our Annual Impact

 pounds of food saved from landfills through our Fresh Alliance partners

-new food pantries opened in FY22
+food pantries operating in Jackson County2

 Energy Assistance and Weatherization